gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-auth0.md

             callbackURLScheme: viewModel.callbackScheme
         ) { (url, error)  in
             // This URL contains authorization code and state parameters
-            // Exchange the authorization code for an id_token using Okta's token endpoint.
+            // Exchange the authorization code for an id_token using Auth0's token endpoint.
         }
         newSession.prefersEphemeralWebBrowserSession = false
         newSession.presentationContextProvider = self